forma-cloud/FormaCloud/README.md

 ## Product Removal

-1. To stop Optima services or prepare for re-install, run the following command:
+1. To stop Optima services or prepare for re-connection, run the following command:

    ```bash
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/forma-cloud/FormaCloud/main/optima/aws_remove.sh)"
    ```

-2. Enter a list of regions where you want to disable Optima; this is the same process as during installation.
+2. Enter a list of regions where you want to disable Optima; this is the same process as during connection.

-3. Choose whether you want to remove Optima for the entire organization; this is the same as the installation.
+3. Choose whether you want to remove Optima for the entire organization; this is the same as the connection.

 Sample output: